syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 {% endhighlight %}
 {% endtabs %}

 T>If the workbook contains multiple worksheet, then the parsing of the workbook will consume time.
-You can use **ExcelParseOptions****.****ParseWorksheetsOnDemand** in IWorkbooks.Open method which parses the worksheet only when their accessed.
+You can use **ExcelParseOptions****.****ParseWorksheetsOnDemand** in IWorkbooks.Open method which parses the worksheet only when it is accessed.
 This option can be used in a scenario where workbook contains multiple worksheets but you are going to use few worksheets among them.

 {% tabs %}